 Otherwise, if you’re going to be living in a hotel or cabin for extended periods of time, I highly recommend getting one with a kitchenette to save some cash rather than eating out.

-What do I do with my belongings and valuables during my warranty service?
+What should you do with your belongings and valuables in your RV during warranty service?

 No one is responsible for your personal property other than you.
 Therefore, it’s completely your doing of how you handle your valuables and belongings.

-Depending on what is they are repairing or servicing, the RV repair facility may require you to remove personal contents so they can access those points (i.e. under bed, closet, kitchen cabinets, basement compartments, etc.).
+Depending on what is they are repairing or servicing, the RV repair facility may require you to remove any or all personal contents so they can access those points (i.e. under bed, closet, kitchen cabinets, basement compartments, etc.).

 If you’re working with your home dealership, it’s easy just to unload your belongings and take them home.

-Again, the RV repair facility is not liable for lost or stolen personal property.
-If you value it, take it with you.
+It bears repeating, RV repair facilities are not liable for lost or stolen personal property.
+If anything is of value inside your RV, simply take it with you.

-Will the RV Technician plug in my RV so I don’t lose contents in my refrigerator and freezer?
+Will the RV Technician plug in your RV so you don’t lose contents in your refrigerator and freezer?